fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/spending_explorer.md

 **type** - The type of the response object.

 **code** - Result determined by type.
 If the type is agency, the result is the agency CGAC.
+If the type is recipient, the code is the recipient DUNS number.
 If the type is award, the result is Award ID.

 **amount**/**total** - The obligated amount expected by the type.